superfeedr/ejabberd-websockets/README.markdown

 It is an implementation of the [XMPP Over Websocket Draft](http://tools.ietf.org/html/draft-moffitt-xmpp-over-websocket-00) proposed by Jack Moffitt and Eric Cstari.
 The Websocket implementation is based on this [draft specification](http://tools.ietf.org/html/draft-ietf-hybi-thewebsocketprotocol-03).

+**You need to use the apt version of ejabberd, as the binary install comes with an old version of erlang. **

 ## Install

 ### Build